Lewy Body Dementia: Information for Patients, Families, and Professionals

 Lewy bodies are named for Dr. Friederich Lewy, a German neurologist.
 In 1912, he discovered abnormal protein deposits that disrupt the brain’s normal functioning in people with Parkinson’s disease.
 These abnormal deposits are now called “Lewy bodies.”

 Lewy bodies are made of a protein called alpha-synuclein.
-In the healthy brain, a protein associated with alpha-synuclein plays a number of important roles in neurons (nerve cells) in the brain, especially at synapses, where brain cells communicate with each other.
-In LBD, alpha-synuclein forms into clumps inside neurons throughout the brain.
-This process may cause neurons to work less effectively and, eventually, to die.
+In the healthy brain, alpha-synuclein plays a number of important roles in neurons (nerve cells) in the brain, especially at synapses, where brain cells communicate with each other.
+In LBD, alpha-synuclein forms into clumps inside neurons, starting in particular regions of the brain.
+This process causes neurons to work less effectively and, eventually, to die.
 The activities of brain chemicals important to brain function are also affected.
 The result is widespread damage to certain parts of the brain and a decline in abilities affected by those brain regions.

-Lewy bodies affect a few different brain regions in LBD:
+Lewy bodies affect several different brain regions in LBD: